skrymsli/Puppeteer/READMESoonTM.md

 ### View Spells at a Glance

-When hovering over a player, a tooltip is displayed showing you what spells you have bound, their power cost, and how many times you can cast them.
+When hovering over a player, a tooltip is displayed showing you your current power, what spells you have bound, and their power cost.

 <p align="left">
   <img src="https://i.imgur.com/ZfChKaQ.png" width=40% align="top">